Updated on 9th December, 2022 by Martin Astley

 The photo is not staged – Buckinghamshire Fire and Rescue Service snapped the image with the homeowner’s permission while performing a free fire safety check.

 Buckingham Fire and Rescue Service recommends that extension leads and sockets should never have more than 3,000 watts of energy or 13 amps plugged into them.
-Some extension cords can not even safely handle 13 amps – these should have the maximum amps permitted printed on their cover.
+Some extension cords cannot even safely handle 13 amps; these should have the maximum amps permitted printed on their covers.